-This course is designed for students enrolled in nursing, for service and child care programs and others interested in study of basic nutrition.
-Covers functions of food and i relation to health, the various nutrients, bodily requirements, and processes involved in utilization of food.
+This course is designed for students enrolled in nursing, food service and child care programs and others interested in a study of basic nutrition.
+Covers functions of food and its relation to health, the various nutrients, bodily requirements, and processes involved in utilization of food.